Scientific Name

 Description

-Jatropha cathartica is an attractive plant with woody caudex and erect, sparsely branched stems arising from the upper part of the caudex and bearing blue-green leaves deeply divided into five to seven segments.
-It grows up to 12 inches (30 cm) tall.
-The caudex is cloudy white with stem and root scars, globose or subglobose, and up to 5.4 inches (13.5 cm) in diameter.
-Stems are green, somewhat succulent, and usually about 4 inches (10 cm) long.
-Leaves are heart-shaped in outline, up to 4.4 inches (11 cm) long, up to 2.4 inches (6 cm) wide, and attached to the stems by up to 4 inches (10 cm) long petioles.
+Jatropha cathartica, also known as Jatropha berlandieri, is an attractive plant with woody caudex and erect, sparsely branched stems arising from the upper part of the caudex and bearing blue-green leaves deeply divided into five to seven segments.
+It can grow up to 12 inches (30 cm) tall.
+The caudex is cloudy white with stem and root scars, globose or subglobose, and can reach up to 5.4 inches (13.5 cm) in diameter.
+The stems are green, somewhat succulent, and usually grow about 4 inches (10 cm) long.
+The leaves are heart-shaped in outline, measuring up to 4.4 inches (11 cm) long and 2.4 inches (6 cm) wide.
+They are attached to the stems by petioles up to 4 inches (10 cm) long.
 The leaf segments are lance-shaped with coarsely dentate margins and 5 to 7 primary veins.

-Primarily during the spring and summer months, when plants grow actively, clusters of pink flowers rise above the foliage on up to 4.4 inches (11 cm) long stalks.
-Fruits are greenish, spherical capsules with white stripes around each segment and brown seeds with darker markings inside.
-They are up to 0.6 inches (1.5 cm) in diameter.
+Primarily during the spring and summer months, when plants grow actively, clusters of pink flowers rise above the foliage on stalks that can grow up to 4.4 inches (11 cm) long.
+The fruits are greenish, spherical capsules with white stripes around each segment and brown seeds with darker markings inside.
+They can grow up to 0.6 inches (1.5 cm) in diameter.

 Hardiness